tsmith4014/tsmith4014/README.md

 📫 How to reach me: 📧 chjthomps@gmail.com

-⚡ AI Joke of the Day: 🤖 Why did the tomato turn red?
-Because it saw the salad dressing :)
+⚡ AI Joke of the Day: 🤖 "We messed up the keming again guys."

 <h3 align="left">🔗 Connect with me:</h3>
 <p align="left">